jalley64/The_Jungle_League_Rules/README.md

 #### Nomination ####
 - In order to nominate a rule change, simply propose it through the appropriate channel.
 If it gets endorsed (by adding an emoji showing your affirmation) by 3 more league members it will be on the docket for the end of the year summit.
 #### Passing A Rule ####
 - At the season end summit, we will vote on any nominated proposals.
-The commissioner's vote counts as 1.5 votes (essentially a tiebreaker).
-Majority is needed for a vote to pass.
+A rule needs 8/12 to pass.
+If it does not hit 10/12 there will be a year delay before it comes into effect.
 #### Year Delay ####
 -  Any vote that fails to hit 10/12 will not go into effect until the following year.
 <br>